togashidm/Machine-Learning-ExerciseTracking/README.md

 ###Model Parameters Effect:
 1. Selecting variables by Variable importance ranking:

 I tried to improve the model by changing the number of predictors.
-Based on the previous results, I reduced more the number of variables by creating a cutoff point for the best variables by their importance:
+Based on the previous results, I reduced more of the number of variables by creating a cutoff point for the best variables by their importance:

 ```R
     library(dplyr)